Envy and solidarity from Hong Kong activists as democratic Taiwan prepares to vote

 “We will fight against the Communist Party with our vote,” said Edward Leung, a 58-year-old Hong Kong emigre who now lives in the southern city of Kaohsiung and plans to vote for Tsai.
 He says she can better defend Taiwan against China.

-Some Hong Kong protesters fear Taiwan’s support will vanish if Han Kuo-yu of the Kuomintang opposition party, which favors close ties with China, wins the election.
+Some Hong Kong protesters fear Taiwan’s support will vanish if Han Kuo-yu of the Kuomintang opposition party, which favours close ties with China, wins the election.

 Han has said he fully supports the Hong Kong protesters and their struggle for democracy.